 swelling in your neck or throat (enlarged thyroid), menstrual changes, impotence, loss of interest in sex.

 Common side effects may include:

-headache, mild dizziness, depressed mood;
+headache, dizziness, feeling depressed or tired;

 changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).